pablo33/Gideon/README.md

 It starts transmission service if there are pending downloads.
 It scans a hot-folder for files and process them.
 It avoids file copying processes while playing movies.
-It deletes delivered torrents from transmission service due to a retention period of time, seed limit reached, or low free space in disk.
+It deletes delivered torrents due to a retention period of time.

 **Integration with freevo 1.9x**